Becoming More-Than Resilient During the COVID-19 Pandemic: 17 Business & Personal Money-Minded Tips

 Of course, government money is really taxpayers’ money, so for the sake of long-term economic health, only get government financial help if you really need it.
 If not for the economy or for integrity's sake, then at least to avoid penalties.

 The CERB still does not cover those who have voluntarily quit their job or have otherwise lost their job for reasons aside from COVID-19.
-However, also on April 15th, the government extended the provision of CERB to
+However, the government has extended the provision of CERB to

 - seasonal workers who have used up their EI benefits and cannot regain their regular seasonal work due to COVID-19 and